Laos women's national rugby union team

 The Laos women's national rugby union team is a national sporting side that represents Thailand in women's rugby union.
-They first played international sevens rugby in 2007 at the South East Asia sevens, where they finished third.
-They then played a ten-a-side international against Cambodia in 2009, and in 2010 they won a non-test match developmental tournament involving Thailand and the Philippines.
-Their first full test was against Thailand in 2011.
+It first played international sevens rugby in 2007 at the South East Asia sevens, where it finished third.
+It then played a ten-a-side international against Cambodia in 2009, and in 2010 it won a non-test match developmental tournament involving Thailand and the Philippines.
+Its first full test was against Thailand in 2011.